SirNoob97/OnlineStore/product-service/README.md

           "subCategoriesNames": ["Smartphones","Smart Divices"]
       }' | jq

-PUT, update the stock of a product using the barcode
+PUT, increase or decrease(with negative quantity) the stock of a product using the barcode

      curl -v -X PUT http://localhost:8091/products/6012329632587/stock\?quantity\=100